Basic & Advanced Shapes

 arc( )function and p5.js will convert the fifth and sixth arguments properly.

 calling arc(120, 15, 60, 60, 90, 270)draws a half circle split vertically, with its center located at 120 X & 15 Y, 60 pixels wide and 60 pixels tall (if the entire circle was drawn), with a perimeter that starts at 90 degrees and extends counterclockwise stopping at 270 degrees.

 - By default, arcs are left “open” when drawn.
-To add a stroke outline to the flat edges of an arc, add the word PIE as a seventh argument to the
+To add a stroke outline to the flat edges of an arc (to the shape’s center), add the word PIE as an optional seventh argument to the

 An example of these four basic shapes can be found in the code below.
 Try changing some of the arguments to see how this modifies the shape’s location or appearance:https://codepen.io/lsuddem/pen/zQRVby

 There are a few other function for drawing shapes in the p5 library.
 We won’t refer to them in this class, but feel free to check them out in the p5 reference page and see what you can make!